gertexllc/yii2-bootstrap-detector/README.md

 ## Author

-The `VinDecoder` was developed and brought to you free of charge by GerTex, LLC
+The `BootstrapDetector` was developed and brought to you free of charge by GerTex, LLC